greg-raven/grus/_posts/2013-05-01-amnestied-illegals-wont-have-to-paying-income-taxes.md

 - Letters
 tags:
 - amnesty
-- Representative Paul Cook
+- Paul Cook
-- Senator Barbara Boxer
+- Barbara Boxer
-- Senator Dianne Feinstein
+- Dianne Feinstein
 ---

 It is outlandish that amnestied illegal aliens are not forced to pay as part of the Schumer-Rubio-McCain amnesty bill.
 I hope you will oppose this bill!